mahoney1/docs/animaltracking-tutorial.md

 One thing to note: registration ID `000011` will not show in the list in the latest registrations table: that's because (in this sample contract), the last function performed on that registration is one of assignment to a Vet.

+### Step 5.
+Start the React Dashboard app

+1. Back in terminal with the current `$HOME/dash/tabler-react/example` subdirectory earlier, start the React dashboard app - from the current `example` directory:

+`yarn start`

+2. You should get a browser launched with the Dashboard app active (when writing this tutorial, it launched Firefox on Ubuntu)

 ### Step 6.
 Check the React Dashboard App for new Query and Events

 Many of the charts/area diagrams contain summarised data can can be derived from the ledger, whether aggregated, calculated or indeed - in the case of temperatures trends - data that is aggregated from IoT temperatures over a period of time - this is just an example.

 The data we're interested is 'new registrations' and separately, a 'Blockchain Events' table.

-1. Switch to your browser launched earlier - all the data/records we're interested in contains a grey/blue 'lock' icon
+All of the data/records we've received from the smart contract (events) and the blockchain ledger (queries) are conspicuous by the appended grey/blue 'lock' icon in each row.

 2. Check that you have a list of new SHEEPGOAT registrations - these are the list of registrations extracted by the Query client earlier.